Sample account review

-This is not a fake case study.
-It is a brutally honest sample walkthrough: what Queuewell can read from the public path, what it would ask for in week one, and what it would not pretend to know yet.
+This is a realistic example of how Queuewell evaluates a new account: what we can read from the public quote path, what we would ask for in week one, and what we would wait to claim until live data exists.

 What Queuewell saw